-Sometimes a Provincial Court judge or judicial justice makes a decision that a litigant (a person who is a party in the court case) feels is wrong.
+Sometimes a Provincial Court judge or judicial justice makes a decision that a litigant (a person who is a party in a court case) believes is wrong.

-The Chief Judge of the Provincial Court does not have the power to review or change the decision of another judge or a judicial justice, so is not able to deal with complaints about the outcome of a case.
+The Chief Judge of the Provincial Court does not have the power to review or change the decision of another judge or a judicial justice, so the Chief Judge is not able to deal with complaints about the outcome of a case.